 GvHD can develop when the donor and the person receiving donor cells have a different tissue type.
 So your transplant specialist will make sure your donor is as closely matched to you as possible.
 This is called tissue typing and helps reduce your risk of GvHD.

 The HLA (human leukocyte antigen) system describes the proteins found on your blood cells.
 Your doctors aim to find a donor with the closest HLA match possible.

 Doctors usually test for 5 pairs of major HLA antigens.
 This gives a total of 10 antigens.
 We inherit one half of the pair from each of our parents.
 When choosing a donor, doctors aim to match 10 out of 10 HLA proteins.
-But it may be possible to do a transplant if they don't all match.
+But it might be possible to do a transplant if they don't all match.

 Finding a donor

 We inherit the proteins from our parents so your best chance of a match is with a relative.
 You have a 1 in 4 (25%) chance of an exact match if you have a brother or sister.
 Other members of family can be tested if you don’t have siblings or if they don’t match your tissue type.
 Parents may be a close enough match.

-Your doctor will search for a bone marrow match on a register of the general population if no one in your family is a match.
-Registers are kept by the British Bone Marrow Registry (NHSBT) and the Anthony Nolan Trust.
+Your doctor searches for a bone marrow match on a register of the general population if no one in your family is a match.
+The British Bone Marrow Registry (BBMR) and the Anthony Nolan Trust keep registers.
 Another possibility is to look at cord blood registries.
-These contain blood taken from umbilical cords.
+Cord blood contains blood from umbilical cords.
 Parents consent to donate this when their baby is born.
 Doctors can use the stem cells from the cord blood.

 About T cells

 T cells are white blood cells that are part of the immune system.
 They attack cells that are foreign to the body.
-GvHD happens when T cells in the donated bone marrow or stem cells (the graft) attack your own body cells (the host).
+GvHD happens when T cells in the donated stem cells or bone marrow (the graft) attack your own body cells (the host).